 Pupils at Steeton Primary School have a positive and enthusiastic attitude towards science.
 When walking around school, you can hear children talking about the science work that they have completed.
 When monitoring the subject, pupils can give an in-depth explanation as to what they have learnt in the lesson and why they enjoyed it.
 Pupil voice provides evidence that children are enthusiastic towards Working Scientifically as they enjoy a practical approach to their Science lessons.
 Visitors and visits have given children someone or something to aspire to and they are constantly asking for more opportunities.
-Children are beginning to provide more in-depth explanations with regards to their subject knowledge.
-Consequently, children are beginning to provide more indepth conclusions when they have completed an enquiry.
+Children are beginning to provide more in-depth conclusions when they have completed an enquiry.
 Also, children are gaining confidence in planning their own enquiries.
 A science working wall has also been implemented throughout the school with key vocabulary for the children to use in the topic and a record of which enquiry strands have been taught.

 Teachers use both summative and formative assessment in order to identify gaps, weaknesses and misconceptions in children's learning, and then provide the necessary support through different strategies.
 Subject knowledge and enquiry strands are assessed individually every 12 weeks.
 Subject knowledge assessments for KS2 are provided through LBQ for at the end of each programme of study (20 questions related to the Programme of Study are asked to the children).
-Subject Knowledge assessments for KS1 are teacher assessments as to whether the child has understood the objective that has been taught.
-'Working Scientifically' assessments for KS1 and KS2 are teacher assessments as to whether the child has understood the objective that has been taught.
-Teachers will meet with the Science Lead at the end of the year for a summative assessment to discuss whether the child is 'Working At' or 'Working Below' age related expectations.
+Subject Knowledge assessments for KSI are teacher assessments as to whether the child has understood the objective that has been taught.
+'Working Scientifically' assessments for KSI and KS2 are teacher assessments as to whether the child has understood the objective that has been taught.
+Teachers will meet with the Science Lead at the end of the year for a summative assessment to discuss whether the child is 'Working Below' age related expectations.